Spring Garden Revival

 Massachusetts Pesticide Regulations & Professional Licensing for Grub Control Services

 All commercial grub control in Watertown must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
 Applicators require a Category 36 (Turf and Ornamental Horticulture) license, with a certification exam covering grub biology, IPM, and environmental protection.
 10 contact hours of continuing education are required every three years.
-Federal EPA registration is mandatory for all products, with special handling for Restricted Use Pesticides (RUPs) like imidacloprid.
+Federal EPA registration is mandatory for all products, and Restricted Use Pesticides (RUPs) like imidacloprid require special handling.
 Applicators must maintain 1M per occurrence general liability insurance and environmental impairment coverage.
 Detailed application logs, adverse incident reporting, and effectiveness monitoring are required.
 For large-scale applications, coordinate with U.S. Environmental Protection Agency Region 1.

 Watertown Board of Health Guidelines for Safe Pesticide Application & Public Health Protection